yuvalmGS/gigaspaces-wiki-jekyll/xap97/step-3---building-and-running-the-application.markdown

 parent: your-first-jpa-application.html
 ---

-{% summary %}This step shows how to build, package and deploy the application while taking advatage of XAP's dynamic load balancing capabilities and the Space as a highly HttpSession store{% endsummary %}
+{% summary %}This step shows how to build, package and deploy the application while taking advantage of XAP's dynamic load balancing capabilities and the Space as a highly HttpSession store{% endsummary %}

 # Before You Begin